Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 ‘’you need to focus on building a strong foundation, growing your major muscle groups and increasing your overall endurance in your bench, squat, and deadlift," he says.

-Here's the whole YouTube video with some Scott's tips for beginners on how to stimulate muscle growth:
+Here's the whole YouTube video with some of Scott's tips for beginners on how to stimulate muscle growth:

 Need more tips?
 Check out his website (scotthermanfitness .com) or for more information on his meals and training routine, or keep browsing the Scott Herman Fitness channel - you'll find loads of helpful stuff!